NauticEd Embraces New Sailing Training Standards in the USA and is Officially Recognized by the US Coast Guard and by NASBLA

-The standard was reviewed and approved by the American National Standards Institute (ANSI) who is a member organization of the International Standards Organization (ISO); this is a big deal.
+The standard was reviewed and approved by the American National Standards Institute (ANSI) which is a member organization of the International Standards Organization (ISO); this is a big deal.

-In light of this, NauticEd quickly moved to align its training and assessments to meet and exceed the new standard.
-Below is a list of the required skills for entry level on the water competence.
+In light of this, NauticEd quickly moved to align its training and assessments to meet and exceed the new standard and is officially recognized as such.

 What are Rubrics?